cquickstad/sv_enum_obj/README.md

     ...
 endclass
 ```
-Finally, SystemVerilog offers built-in methods for enums, such as as `.name()`, which returns the string representation of the value.
+Finally, SystemVerilog offers built-in methods for enums, such as `.name()`, which returns the string representation of the value.
 For example:
 ```
 function void check_for_error(xRESP_t xRESP);
     if (!(xRESP inside {OKAY, EXOKAY})) begin